VictoriaStetskevych/projects/05_sql_powerBI_dashboard_ali_ahmad/README.md

-# Analyzing data in Microsoft SQL Server.<br>
-# Building Dashboards in Power BI.<br>
+# Analyzing data in Microsoft SQL Server.
+Building Dashboards in Power BI.
+Feedback.<br>
-# Feedback.<br>

 <u>Business problem</u><br>
 Online retail business is facing reduced customers engagement and conversion rates despite launching several new online marketing campaign.<br>
 Marketing expenses have gone up but the return on investment isn't meeting company's expectations.
-For the past few months company noticed a drop in customer engagement and satisfaction, and gathered a significant amount of customer's reviews and social media comments that highlighted various issues and sentiments. <br>
+For the past few months company noticed a drop in customer engagement and satisfaction, and gathered a significant amount of customers' reviews and social media comments that highlighted various issues and sentiments. <br>

 <u>Goal:</u><br>
 - conduct a detail analysis<br>
 - identify areas for improvement in the marketing strategy<br>
 - identify factors impacting the conversion rate and provide recommendation to improve it<br>
 - Determine which types of content drive the highest engagement <br>
-- Understand common themes in customer reviews and provide actionable insights
+- Understand common themes in customer reviews and provide actionable insights <br>

 Key Performance Indicators (KPI's)<br>
 - Conversion Rate: percentage of website visitors who make purchase <br>